BLUE NOTE COMPANY HISTORY: A COLLECTORS PERSPECTIVE

 The EMI years ( 1979 – present day)

-EMI purchased United Artists Records in 1979, thereby acquiring the Blue Note catalogue, and Blue Note lay largely dormant domestically until 1985, when it was relaunched as part of EMI Manhattan Records.
-EMI repeated the reissue of the Blue Note catalogue in Japan, initially through King but in 1983 replacing the King with their own subsidiary Toshiba EMI and European operations licensed Pathe Marconi in France to reissue the Blue Note catalogue.
+EMI purchased United Artists Records in 1979, thereby acquiring the Blue Note catalogue, which lay largely dormant domestically until 1985, when it was relaunched as part of EMI Manhattan Records.
+EMI repeated the reissue of the Blue Note catalogue in Japan, initially through King but in 1983 replacing the King with their own subsidiary Toshiba EMI and European operations licensed its French arm Pathe Marconi to reissue the Blue Note catalogue.

 In common with much of the industry, the EMI period was marred by industry-wide decreasing quality of vinyl pressing, culminating in the disastrous adoption of DMM (Direct Metal Mastering) technology which, contrary to its theoretical advantages, took great music and transformed it into a wooden lifeless imitation.
 Some people find these pressings pleasing, which does not explain why the price barely makes two figures.This affected both European releases through EMI France, and the US Capitol Manhattan label.
 The only exception to this dismal outcome was pressings made in Japan, where the DMM was mostly ignored and King, followed by Toshiba-EMI, reissued recordings which retained much of the glory of their original source.

-More recently Blue Note became a corporate division, the Blue Note Music Group within EMI.
-It has stewardship of the brand and historical assets, but has shown little ability to leverage its most precious asset, the original tapes remaining in its vaults.
+More recently Blue Note became a corporate division within EMI, the Blue Note Music Group .
+It has stewardship of the brand and historical assets, but has shown little inclination to leverage its most precious asset, the original tapes remaining in its vaults.
 In the Nineties Rudy Van Gelder was brought in to remaster recordings for their release on CD.
 Despite all the modern technology at their disposal, no-one has thus far been able to recreate on vinyl the extraordinary quality of those original pressings of the Fifties and Sixties, though some niche audiophile producers make claims to have.

 Blue Note: a historical and cultural perspective